 56. You have us to thank for fizzy drinks

-Leeds-born Joseph Priestley is one of the most important scientists and philosophers of the 18th century.
+Birstall-born and long-time Leeds resident Joseph Priestley is one of the most important scientists and philosophers of the 18th century.
 He’s been credited with the discovery of oxygen and he was responsible for the invention of carbonated water.
 His method of infuse water with carbon dioxide gas was used by J.J.
 Schweppe in the late 18th century to start his famous drinks company – the rest is history.

 57. Leeds has some seriously famous names

 Keith Lemon, Mel B and the Kaiser Chiefs aren’t the only famous names to come from Leeds.
 Ernie Wise, one half of Morecambe and Wise, was from Bramley and Emmy Award-winning actor Peter O’Toole grew up in Hunslet.
 More recently, celebrity chef Marco Pierre White was raised in Alwoodley and renowned journalist Jeremy Paxman was born here.
 We’re a talented bunch.

 58. We got off lightly during World War Two

 The role Leeds played in the Second World War effort was huge.
 The city’s industrial strength was leveraged to help supply the nation and the army with ammunition, uniforms and aircraft.
 But, unlike most other large industrial cities, Leeds got off lightly when it came to German bombers.
 Only 197 buildings were destroyed and just 77 people died as a result of the raids.

 59. We made the UK’s most expensive furniture